What in fieri means

 A. The design of RIH

-• To clarify what RIH is and what it is not, considering system-level needs and challenges;
+- To clarify what RIH is and what it is not, considering health system needs and challenges;

 B. The emergence and contribution of RIH

-• To elicit the way alternative business models, hybrid entrepreneurship and social finance support the design and commercialization of RIH;
+- To elicit the way alternative business models and entrepreneurship support the design and commercialization of RIH;

 C. The institutionalization of RIH